 Chronic pain is a signal of some underlying problem, like a injury that has failed to heal, autoimmune condition, vitamin deficiency, gut dysbiosis, mechanical wear and tear, nerve damage, there are so many possible reasons.
-When using herbs to go after chronic pain, which can be due to many possible causes, it can be helpful to focus less on the specific diagnosis, and more the type of pain.
+When using herbs to go after chronic pain, which can be due to many possible causes, it can be helpful sometimes to focus less on the specific diagnosis, and more the type of pain.
 Is it in the muscles, the nerves, or inflammatory?
 Then matching with these types of pain are herbal actions; antispasmodic, nervine, and anti-inflammatory/ alterative.
 This is a simple way to approach the situation.
-However, it is also important to learn the specific indications of each herb and also their energetics.
+It is also important to learn the specific indications of each herb (their specialities) and also their energetics (warming, cooling, moistening, drying).
 Each herb often has certain affinities for particular tissues or organs in terms of its medicinal effect.
-There are also the whole body tonic herbs or adaptogens which seem to affect many body systems at once, and are thought to regulate the HPA axis, amongst other functional properties.

-There are many causes of chronic pain, but generally it is appropriate to make sure the diet is well balanced, without processed foods, refined sugar, and contains plenty of vegetables and fruits, whole grains, or if you eat meat, wild or grass fed animal derived meats.
+There are many causes of chronic pain, but generally, it is appropriate to make sure the diet is well balanced, without processed foods, refined sugar, and contains plenty of vegetables and fruits, whole grains, or if you eat meat, wild or grass-fed animal derived meats.
 The Paleolithic and ketogenic diets are worth considering.
 Yoga, Qi-gong, or other physical exercises should be used in any holistic strategy.
-However, there are a wide variety of chronic pain conditions that are not well understood and don’t yield to changing the diet, conventional medicine, acupuncture, or physiotherapy.
+However, there are a wide variety of chronic pain conditions that are not well understood and don’t yield to changing the diet, conventional medicine, acupuncture, chiropractor, or physiotherapy.

 Traditionally, herbal therapies have been used for chronic pain and there are a wide variety of herbs to consider.
 However, they are suited for different kinds of chronic pain, so it is instructive to further break them down by action, affinity for body systems, energetics, and for treating certain diseases.